ABCnews.com.co

 ABCnews.com.co was a fake news website which mimicked the URL, design and logo of the ABC News website.
 Many stories from ABCnews.com.co were widely shared before being debunked.

 The website's disclaimer page gave the address of the Westboro Baptist Church as its primary location.

 Paul Horner, the owner of the site, claimed to make $10,000 per month from advertising traffic.

+In October 2017, ABCnews.com.co was shut down, and its domain expired a few days later.

 Examples of fake news stories

 ABCnews.com.co promulgated stories about prominent figures and organizations, including: